 - The judges reserve the right to disqualify any entry that does not conform to the stated rules prior to the entries being judged.

-- There will be awards in each class: Blue ribbons for first place; Red ribbons for second place and Yellow ribbons for third place.
-The Blue ribbons winners in each class will be eligible for Best of Contest Award.
+- There will be Best in Class in each class.
+The Best in Class winners in each class will be eligible for Best of Contest Award.